mehulagg/gitlab_test/doc/ci/pipelines/job_management.md

 1. If the commit branch is `master`, add the job to the pipeline, with the default `when: on_success` and `allow_failure: false`.
-1. If the previous statement is not true, but the pipeline is for a branch that matches a specific regex pattern, do **not** add the job to the pipeline.
+1. If the previous statement is not true, but the pipeline is for a branch that matches a specific regex pattern, do **not** add the job to the pipeline (`when: never`).
-1. If the previous statements are not true, but the pipeline is for changes to any other branch, add the job to the pipeline as a manual job (`when: manual`), and `allow_failure: true` (to allow the pipeline to continue running even if the manual job is not triggered).
+1. If the previous statements are not true, but the pipeline is for changes to any branch, add the job to the pipeline as a manual job (`when: manual`), and `allow_failure: true` to allow the pipeline to continue running even if the manual job is not triggered.
 Omit `allow_failure: true` to force the pipeline to wait for the manual job to be triggered and completed successfully before continuing.
 1. If none of the statements evaluate to true, then do **not** add the job in any other pipelines.